1. Home/

 🔄 Strategic Integration into the Corporate Architecture:

-• Alignment with business strategy: Implement EBA requirements in sync with strategic business initiatives to leverage synergies and avoid duplicate transformation costs.
+• Alignment with business strategy: Implement EBA requirements in sync with strategic business initiatives to utilize synergies and avoid duplicate transformation costs.

 • Process optimization: Use guideline implementation as a catalyst for modernizing outdated processes, eliminating inefficiencies, and introducing best practices.